Part V. Standards of Professional Conduct

 1. Maintain a patient record for a minimum of six years following the last patient encounter with the following exceptions:

 a.
-Records of a minor child, including immunizations, shall be maintained until the child reaches the age of 18 years or becomes emancipated, with a minimum time for record retention of six years from the last patient encounter regardless of the age of the child;
+Records of a minor child, including immunizations, shall be maintained until the child reaches 18 years of age or becomes emancipated, with a minimum time for record retention of six years from the last patient encounter regardless of the age of the child;

 b.
-Records that have previously been transferred to another practitioner or health care provider or provided to the patient or his personal representative; or
+Records that have previously been transferred to another practitioner or health care provider or provided to the patient or the patient's personal representative; or

 c.
 Records that are required by contractual obligation or federal law may need to be maintained for a longer period of time.